benders5e/benders5e/earthbender.md

 Your opponent must make a DC 15 Dexterity Saving Throw.
 On a success, they make their attack with disadvantage.
 On a failure, the attack misses.
 The opponent must be within your normal bending range.

 ### ?
-Beginning at 10th level, ... [flavor]
+Beginning at 10th level, ... [element-specific]

-### Rolling Earth Improvement
-At 13th level, you can move across difficult earth terrain (not ice, for example) as though it were normal terrain.
-You can also move along vertical surfaces of earth without falling during your turn.

-OR

-### Earth Elevator
+#### Dust Step
-At 13th level, you can move masses of earth beneath your feet to defy gravity.
-You can move an area of earth centered on you that is 10 feet in diameter and is holding 1 Medium creature (including yourself) with a flying speed equal to your ground speed.
-At higher levels, you can carry more people, the equivalent of half your level minus 10 Medium creatures, rounded up (i.e. at 13th level, you lift yourself and one other Medium creature).
+At 13th level, you are able to use your control over earth and dust to move through the air.
+By quickly moving tiny pillars of earth beneath your feet, you gain a flying speed equal to your ground speed.

 <!--div style="height: 1em;">
 </div-->